dineshbhattarai-houzz/matrix-playground/README.md

 ```
 # /etc/hosts

-# public ip of your local interface. synapse uses this domain to call introspection url
+# external ip of your local interface. synapse uses this domain to call introspection url
 # also, this needs to be available via browser for login
-192.168.18.109 matrix.localdomain
+192.168.18.109 matrix.localdomain auth.matrix.localdomain

 ```